 Disclaimer: Should you order sea glass from us we automatically assume that you have read and understood all the information on this page and on our product ordering information page.

 Should you order specific lots after seeing the sea glass photos for specific lots on this site, you’ll get exactly what you see in the photos.
-The same goes for our driftwood pieces.
-Most of our other products are custom made or handmade, so may not be exactly what you see in the photos, but for sea glass pieces and driftwood pieces you get exactly what you see in the photos for those specific lots.
+The same goes for our driftwood pieces on our driftwoodforsale.co.za site.
+Most of our other products are custom made or handmade, so may not be exactly what you see in any photos on our sites, but for sea glass pieces and driftwood pieces you get exactly what you see in the photos for those specific lots.
 Please view the sea glass photos carefully as we offer no refunds.
 Be sure you are happy with what you are ordering, based on what you see in the photos.